KamyabBagherifar/Informatik-Praktikum-Function-Haskell/Stack.md

 The following command just runs the Tests in the module CollatzTest:

     $ stack test :collatz
-or the Tests in the module FactTest:
+And this one just the Tests in the module FactTest:

     $ stack test :fact
 These test-suites are defined in package.yaml.